vvvv666/greenfield-docs/src/guide/concept/gas-fees.md

 resources, but Greenfield encourages users to delete unused storage objects to optimize storage space, resulting in lower transaction fees.

-**As a result, Greenfield Blockchain has deviated from the gas meter design in Cosmos SDK and re-engineered the gashub module to calculate gas consumption based on the transaction type and content, rather than just storage and computational resource consumption.**
+**Greenfield Blockchain has taken a different approach from the gas meter design in Cosmos SDK.
+Instead, it has redesigned the gashub module to calculate gas consumption based on the type and content of the transaction, rather than just the consumption of storage and computational resources.**

 Unlike networks like Ethereum, Greenfield transactions do not feature a gas price field.
 Instead, they consist of a fee and a gas wanted field.
 The gas price is inferred during